 All AI workloads enter through a single API-compatible gateway.
 No client modifications.
 Immediate infrastructure coverage from the first request.

-Each workload is evaluated against security context, cost thresholds and accumulated execution intelligence — before any coordination decision is made.
+Each workload is evaluated against trust posture, cost thresholds and accumulated execution intelligence — before any coordination decision is made.

 Workloads execute in the optimal environment.
 Every outcome is logged, attributed and fed back into persistent execution memory — refining future coordination.